b-k/unicode-falafel/README.md

 and the proposed character in that document shows brown strips that can not be falafel.

-In some parts of the world, falafel is available only as street food served in a wrap or pita, but it is just as often eaten as typical plated food served at home or in a restaurant.
+In some parts of the world, falafel is available only as street food served in a wrap or pita, giving the impression that "falafel" and "falafel sandwich" are identical.
+But falafel is just as often eaten as typical plated food served at home or in a restaurant.
 Expressing the latter use with existing emoji, for example via STUFFED FLATBREAD + FORK AND KNIFE WITH PLATE, may leave significant ambiguity that the author is writing about flatbread containing primarily falafel, minus the flatbread.

 ### Transient

-The plot above from Google's database shows consistent usage of "falafel" since 2004.
+The plot above from Google's database shows consistent usage of "falafel" in the English-speaking world since 2004.
 Before that date, falafel has been consumed in the Middle East and nearby areas for a millennium or more.

 Location on the emoji keyboard